Sellerdeck

 Sellerdeck Ltd, formerly Actinic, is a British ecommerce platform founded in 1996.
 In 2000 it floated on the London Stock Exchange, raising £21 million.

-Sellerdeck offers a desktop based eCommerce platform which runs on Perl as well as other services such as Digital Marketing, SEO improvements and migration to the Magento platform.
+Sellerdeck offers a desktop based eCommerce platform which runs on a PC desktop and Perl as well as other services such as Digital Marketing and SEO improvements.
+It provides an implementation service to new customers on the WooCommerce platform as well as providing a migration service to that platform.

+Sellerdeck became part of the ClearCourse group in December 2022.